react-universal/native-twin/apps/docs/content/01 Overview/Installation.md

 # Installation

-You have two options to use tailwindcss in you React Native project.
+You have two options to install Universal Labs to use tailwindcss in your React Native project.

 ## Install Universal Labs in your project

 ### Option 1 (Recommended): Using primitives
-This option already gives you all React Native primitives pre-configured to use classNames or tw prop.
+This option already gives you all React Native primitives pre-configured to use classNames or TWCSS prop.

 ```
 yarn add @universal-labs/primitives